 Have you consider modifying this criterion, and include others (e.g. significant negative O3 relative humidity correlation values above a threshold) to minimize false STT detection?

-We considered other threshold criteria in the course of our research, for example using different percentiles. in the current version we're using the 95th instead of the 99th percentile.
-The increased detections outweigh the low rate of false positive detection up to this point.
+We investigated modifying this 99th percentile threshold in detail and found that lowering the limit to the 95th percentile is the optimal balance between including as many detections as possible while minimising false positives.
+Thus, we use the 95th percentile limit in our revised manuscript.
 Following an inspection of the parsed data, we found that lowering the threshold further resulted in too many clearly incorrect “O3 events” being incorporated into the results.
 We prefer to only include events which are clear STE events, which we accept could result in an underestimate of STE flux, than including data which are clearly spurious.
-Regarding use of humidity, this parameter is known to be uncertain in the upper tropospheric when collected by the instrument onboard the sonde due to the very low RH in this region.
+Regarding use of humidity, this parameter is known to be biased low in the upper troposphere.
+To some extent this can be corrected for with the type of radiosonde (RS-90) which we used.
+However we have not performed this correction because it is difficult to apply uniformly across all sites due to seasonal variation in bias that is driven by the seasonal variation in tropopause temperature.

 2) The seasonality of STT events presented in Fig. 7 is not in line with the findings of

 Škerlak et al. (2015) for the examined region.
 How are your results (STT seasonality)